 Many diabetes sufferers have feet and ankle problems, with nerve damage an especially serious problem.
-The podiatrists at Great Lakes Foot and Ankle Institute PC are diabetic foot care experts, and they’re ready to help you with symptoms like pain, burning, and numbness.
-Schedule your visit now at the Chesterfield, Clinton Township, Fort Gratiot, East China Township, Shelby Township, or Rochester, Michigan, location through the online tool or by phone.
+The podiatrists at Great Lakes Foot and Ankle Institute are diabetic foot care experts, and they’re ready to help you with symptoms like pain, burning, and numbness.
+Schedule your visit through the online tool or call your nearest office today.

 If your diabetes isn't well-managed, you can suffer from nervous system damage and organ damage.
 When you have nerve damage, you're less able to feel sensation in your feet.
 You may not notice pain, heat, or cold unless it's severe.

 You may also have cuts or blisters that never get treated because you don't feel them, and this can lead to diabetic foot ulcers and other foot issues.
 In severe cases, diabetes sufferers can lose toes, feet, or even their leg due to uncontrolled diabetic foot problems.
 For this reason, it's very important that you closely monitor your feet for issues.

 Good diabetic foot care includes yearly visits to your Great Lakes Foot and Ankle Institute podiatrist.
 Your podiatrist performs a thorough evaluation and monitors any ongoing issues with your feet and ankles.